FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/persistence.md

 ```

-## MongoDB
+## Mongo

-The MongoDB Persistence stores the AAS model in a MongoDB according to the AAS specification.
+The Mongo Persistence stores the AAS model in a MongoDB according to the AAS specification.
 Therefore, changes are stored permanently even when FA³ST Service is stopped or crashes.

 :::{important}